 To classify any expenditure as Revenue expenditure, any of the following conditions are to be satisfied.
 Any Expenditure,

-- Which is incurred for Day-to-Day Conduct of the business or recurring in nature.
+- Which is incurred for the Day-to-Day Conduct of the business (or) any expenditure which is recurring in nature.

 - Office Rent,